wpswings/woo-one-click-upsell-funnel/README.txt

 * [**One Click Upsell Funnel for WooCommerce Backend Demo**](https://demo.wpswings.com/one-click-upsell-funnel-for-woocommerce-pro/request-for-personal-demo/?utm_source=wpswings-upsell-demo&utm_medium=upsell-org-page&utm_campaign=backend-demo)

-== PLUGIN COMPATIBILITY WITH ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE ==
+== COMPATIBLE PLUGINS WITH ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE ==

 **1) Upsell Order Bump Offer For WooCommerce**

 The WooCommerce Upsell Plugin is compatible with [**Upsell Order Bump Offer For WooCommerce Free**](https://wordpress.org/plugins/upsell-order-bump-offer-for-woocommerce/) and [**Upsell Order Bump Offer For WooCommerce Pro**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=wpswings-orderbump-pro&utm_medium=upsell-org-page&utm_campaign=orderbump-pro) which lets you show upselling and cross-selling offers on the checkout page, thereby increasing average order value (AOV) and boost sales.

 **2) Subscriptions For WooCommerce**

 The WooCommerce Upsell Plugin is compatible with [**Subscriptions For WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) that allows the creation of post-purchase upselling offers on subscription products.
 This will increase the range of product offerings that you can provide to your customers.

+**3) WooCommerce Currency Switcher**

+The product upsell plugin is compatible with [**Currency Switcher Professional for WooCommerce**](https://wordpress.org/plugins/woocommerce-currency-switcher/) which enables you to customize the price of your upsell products and their shipping in your preferred currency.
+With the free version, you can only choose between Dollar and Euro.
+However, the pro version will allow you to choose any currency in the world.

-**3) Payment Gateways Compatibilities**
+**4) Payment Gateways Compatibilities**

-The free version of our WooCommerce upsell plugin supports only **Cash On Delivery (COD).**
+The free version of our WooCommerce upsell plugin supports only Cash On Delivery (COD), Bank Transfers, and Cheque Payments.

-But, we have made our Pro version of the One Click Upsell plugin compatible with a wide range of payment gateways.
-We made our WooCommerce upsell plugin compatible with the payment gateways mentioned below -
+But, we have made our Pro version of the One Click Upsell plugin compatible with a wide range of payment gateways mentioned below –

 * [**WooCommerce Stripe Payment Gateway**](https://wordpress.org/plugins/woocommerce-gateway-stripe/)
 * [**WooCommerce PayPal Payments**](https://wordpress.org/plugins/woocommerce-paypal-payments/)